KirtanT/KirtanT/README.md

-- 👋 Hi, I’m @KirtanT, a rising Senior at Wheeler High School's Magnet Program
+- 👋 Hi, I’m @KirtanT, a Freshman at the Georgia Institute of Technology
+-
 - 👀 I’m interested in Computer Science (specifically Data Science, Artificial Intelligence, and Machine Learning)
 - 📫 You can reach me at kirtanhthakkar@gmail.com